dren-dk/AirosPlus/README.md

 AirosPlus
 =========

-Extra software for the Ubiquity AirOS proviced as as patch set and a build script
+Extra software for the Ubiquity AirOS, provided as as patch set and a build script